Regis High School (New York City): Extracurricular activities

 The Regis Speech and Debate Society, also known as the Hearn Society, is ranked second nationally by the National Speech and Debate Association as of June 2025.
-In April 2025, the Hearn Society won the State Speech and Debate Championship for the 34th time in 40 years.
+In April 2025, the Hearn Society won the State Speech and Debate Championship for the 34th time in 40 years under the leadership of Eric DiMichele.

 The Regis Repertory has performed plays and musicals since 1918.
 They collaborate with female students attending neighboring schools such as Marymount School and Dominican Academy.

 Athletics

 Regis is home to teams in basketball, baseball, soccer, volleyball, golf, ultimate frisbee, and track and field.
 Given the location of the school, many of their events take place on Randall's Island.
 The biggest event every year is a triple-header set of basketball games against their rival, Xavier High School, in which the freshman, JV, and Varsity teams play back to back.
 Regis won the CHSAA Class B state basketball championship in March 2024, its seventh title overall.